What happens if I don't pay my library fines?

-If you do not pay your library fines, your library account and your student/ PAWS account could be blocked.
-This will prevent you from registering, graduating, getting transcripts and getting your grades.
+If you do not pay your library fines, your library account and your student/PAWS account could be blocked.
+This will prevent you from registering, graduating, getting transcripts and receiving your grades.
 Your library account is different from your PAWS account.

 To pay for a library fine, please visit our FAQ on how to pay for library fines.